OptiLight for Dry Eye Treatment

 How can I prepare for an OptiLight session?

 Before you receive OptiLight treatment, your eye doctor will thoroughly examine your eyes to assess your suitability for the procedure.
-They will most likely conduct a physical exam as well as tests to measure your overall eye health and tear production.
+They will most likely conduct a physical exam as well as tests to measure your eye health and tear production.
 Your optometrist may ask you to avoid using makeup or lotions on your face for 24 hours before treatment, as this may increase your risk of side effects.

 Do you suffer from dry eye disease and can no longer get relief from eye drops?
 Our eye care specialists in Arlington are here to help!
 Give us a call today to schedule a dry eye evaluation.